Certora/Documentation/docs/gambit/mutation-verifier.md

 # Using Gambit with the Prover

-This is the mutation verifier which checks that variants of the original solidity program do not pass the specification.
+The mutation verifier checks that variants of the original Solidity program do not pass the specification.
 It uses mutations from the {doc}`Gambit <gambit>` mutation generator.
 It also allows users to include manually generated mutants.
 If a mutated program passes the specification, it may indicate that the specification is vacuous or not rigorous enough.
 In the rest of the document,
   we refer to both the mutation generator and the verifier as Gambit.